kerinb/IR_proj2_group14/README.md

 2. Clone project
 3. Compile project with: mvn clean install source:jar
 4. Edit the _run.sh_ script to select similarity and analyser models.
-5. Execute the _run.sh_ to generate results for the search engine
+5. Execute the _run.sh_ to generate results for the search engine - Results are stored in: __DataSet/queryResults__
 6. Execute *run_trec_eval.sh* to generate MAP, Recall and other such metrics for the search engine.
+__Awating qrels file for project evaluation.__